chinamike65/hugo-tuolesi/content/book5/book5en.md

 Innate knowledge obscurity is the ignorance that has followed us since beginningless time.

-What needs to be broken when seeing the Taoist position is the barrier of discernment and knowledge, and what needs to be broken when practicing the Taoist position is the barrier of inborn afflictions and the barrier of inborn knowledge.
+What needs to be broken on the path of seeing is the barrier of discernment and knowledge, and what needs to be broken when on the path of meditation is the barrier of inborn afflictions and the barrier of inborn knowledge.

-Once the two obstacles are broken, those who practice Mahayana Buddhism become Buddhas, and those who practice Hinayana become Arhats.
+Once the two types of obstacles are removed, those who practice Mahayana Buddhism become Buddhas, and those who practice Hinayana become Arhats.

-Therefore, to get rid of obstacles and afflictions must be at the stage of seeing the path or practicing the path.
+Therefore, to get rid of obstacles and afflictions one must be at the stage of the path of seeing or the path of meditation.

-The afflictions cannot be cut off during the sustenance path, and only afflictions can be subdued; the same can’t be broken during the additional path, but afflictions can be suppressed thoroughly.
+The afflictions cannot be cut off during the path of accumulation, and  afflictions can only be subdued; the same can’t be broken during the path of joining, but afflictions can be suppressed thoroughly.

-When a bodhisattva does not cultivate the way, he does not need to cut off the troubles and obstacles, because they have already cut them off.
+When a bodhisattva reaches the path of no-more-learning, he does not need to cut off the afflictions and obstacles, because they have already cut them off.

-The low-grade material can suppress a small number of troubles; the middle-grade material can suppress most of the troubles; the high-grade material can suppress the troubles more strongly.
+The Lesser Stage of the path of accumulation can suppress a small number of afflictions; the Intermediate Stage can suppress most of the afflictions; the Greater Stage can suppress the afflictions more strongly.

 74